- Install the plugin using the

 If you choose to integrate the plugin into a freestyle-project you can do this by using the plugin within a build step.
 Simply add the AbapCi Plugin as build step and specify the ABAP package and the features you want to perform on the configured package.

 The AbapCi Plugin is pipline compatible.
 The script to integrate an ABAP system into a pipeline is shown below.
-In this sample two stages will be performed, first for the package $TMP the Unit tests are run, then the ATC checks are run.
+In this sample two stages will be performed, first for the package in QA_1 system, second in QA_2 system.
+QA_1 and QA_2 are the labels set in the configuration.
 The notation to call the plugin is:

 A great help to get the right notation is to use the